 N.J.A.C.
 14:2-5.1 provides general markout provisions.
-Citation has been corrected under proposed subsection (a).
-Back-flagging and marking newly installed facilities have been added to the marking requirements under proposed subsection (d).
-Through this change, an excavator must be notified about the newly installed facilities via email and by updating the positive response if there is a valid notice of intent to excavate in the scope of the work area where the facilities have been installed.
+The cross-reference has been corrected at subsection (a).
+Back-flagging and marking newly installed facilities have been added to the marking requirements at proposed new subsection (d).
+Through this change, an excavator must be notified about the newly installed facilities through email and by updating the positive response if there is a valid notice of intent to excavate in the scope of the work area where the facilities have been installed.

 N.J.A.C.
 14:2-5.2 provides specifications for marks used in markouts.
-Links for documents incorporated by reference have been updated.
-Requirements for information printed on flags have been updated.
-In addition, Table B has been added to provide further information to excavators regarding the type of facility and the infrastructure materials.
-Operators are required to provide letter designation codes on their markouts, as described in proposed Table B.
+Links for documents incorporated by reference have been updated and requirements for information printed on flags have been updated.
+In addition, proposed new Table B has been added to provide further information to excavators regarding the type of facility and the infrastructure materials.
+Operators are required to provide letter designation codes on their markouts, as described in the proposed table.

 N.J.A.C.
 14:2-5.3 sets forth the four types of markouts.
-The Board is proposing no changes.

 N.J.A.C.
 14:2-5.4 provides requirements for centerline markouts.
-The Board is proposing no changes.

 N.J.A.C.
 14:2-5.5 provides requirements for outside dimension markouts.
-The Board is proposing no changes.

 N.J.A.C.
 14:2-5.6 provides requirements for offset markouts.
-The Board is proposing no changes.